-CareMeridian’s residential brain injury program uses active rehabilitation to help individuals who have sustained a neurological injury as a result of trauma or stroke to reach their goals, whether returning home, to work or to school, or remaining permanently at CareMeridian.
+CareMeridian’s residential brain injury rehabilitation programs use active rehabilitation to help individuals who have sustained a neurological injury as a result of trauma or stroke to reach their goals, whether returning home, to work or to school, or remaining permanently at CareMeridian.
 Each resident has an individualized service plan developed and implemented by our interdisciplinary team of professionals with input from all stakeholders.
-Stakeholders include the patient resident, family members, referral facility discharge planners, payor case managers and adjustors.
+Stakeholders include the patient resident, family members, referral facility discharge planners, payer case managers and adjustors.
 Progress is constantly measured and plans are frequently updated to ensure that residents make as much progress as possible in developing the practical skills needed in their lives as they work toward increased independence and community re-integration.

-At CareMeridian, our goal is to provide patient -centered rehabilitation and residential services to people of all ages who have suffered brain injuries.
-24/7 services are provided to these patients in home like environment, to assist them in achieving and maintaining their desired goals .
+At CareMeridian, our goal is to provide patient-centered traumatic brain injury rehabilitation and residential services to people of all ages who have suffered brain injuries.
+24/7 services are provided to these patients in a home like environment, to assist them in achieving and maintaining their desired goals.

 We serve individuals with the following diagnoses:

 - Traumatic Brain Injury with or without other diagnoses

 - Non-traumatic brain injury caused by infections, tumors, neurodegenerative disorders

 Admissions and Referral Process

 We accept referrals for medically stable individuals.
 We receive referrals from acute care settings such as hospitals, post-acute care settings such as skilled nursing facilities, group homes and from the individuals themselves.
 Often, case managers from the facility or those working on behalf of the payer make the referrals directly to CareMeridian for our brain injury rehabilitation program.